Webador/SlmQueueDoctrine/README.md

 }
 ```

-If you have the [laminas/laminas-component-installer](https://github.com/laminas/laminas-component-installer) package installed, it will ask you to enable the module (and `SlmQueue`), both in ZF and Expressive.
+If you have the [laminas/laminas-component-installer](https://github.com/laminas/laminas-component-installer) package installed, it will ask you to enable the module (and `SlmQueue`), both in Laminas and Mezzio.
 Otherwise, add the module to the list:
-* in Laminas MVC,enable the module by adding `SlmQueueDoctrine` in your application.config.php file.
+* in Laminas MVC, enable the module by adding `SlmQueueDoctrine` in your application.config.php file.
-* in Laminas Expressive,enable the module by adding `SlmQueueDoctrine\ConfigProvider::class,` in your config.php file.
+* in Mezzio, enable the module by adding `SlmQueueDoctrine\ConfigProvider::class,` in your config.php file.

 Note: Don't forget install [SlmQueue](https://github.com/juriansluiman/SlmQueue) in you config file, which is required.